 - 1 tsp cinnamon

 - ¼ tsp salt

-- In a small bowl, stir together brown sugar, flour, cinnamon, nutmeg, and salt.
-Cut in butter with a fork.
-Sprinkle over the top of the bread mixture.
+- In a large bowl, whisk together flours, sugar, baking powder, cinnamon, nutmeg, and salt.
+Cut in butter with a pastry blender until mixture resembles coarse crumbs.

 - In a small bowl, whisk together egg and milk.
 Add to flour mixture and stir to combine.
 Fold in bananas until combined.

 - Drop by heaping tablespoon full onto prepared baking sheet.

 - Bake for 13-16 minutes, or until bottoms are golden brown.
 Remove to a wire rack to cool.

 - While fritters are cooling, prepare glaze.
 Whisk together confectioner’s sugar, vanilla extract, and 1 tablespoon milk until smooth.
 Add up to an additional tablespoon milk to reach desired consistency.

 - Dip tops of fritters in glaze.
 Allow glaze to harden and serve.